Alan Trejo Player Props: Rockies vs. Padres

 Padres Pitching Rankings

-- The Padres' 3.82 team ERA ranks ninth across all MLB pitching staffs.
+- The Padres' 3.79 team ERA ranks seventh across all MLB pitching staffs.

-- The Padres give up the 10th-fewest home runs in baseball (66 total, one per game).
+- The Padres give up the ninth-fewest home runs in baseball (67 total, one per game).

-- Weathers (1-4 with a 5.35 ERA and 23 strikeouts in 35 1/3 innings pitched) makes the start for the Padres, his eighth of the season.

-- In his most recent time out on Sunday, the lefty threw 1 2/3 innings against the Chicago Cubs, allowing five earned runs while surrendering seven hits.
+- In his last time out on Tuesday, the left-hander threw six scoreless innings against the Chicago Cubs while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.